-For 2019, our last completed fiscal year:
+For 2020, our last completed fiscal year:

-- the median of the annual total compensation of all employees of the Company (other than the CEO) was \$39,000; and - the annual total compensation of the CEO, as reported in the Summary Compensation Table included elsewhere in this Proxy Statement, was \$3,611,011.
+- the median of the annual total compensation of all employees of the Company (other than the CEO) was \$41,724; and - the annual total compensation of the CEO, as reported in the Summary Compensation Table included elsewhere in this Proxy Statement, was \$3,353,359.

-Based on this information, for 2019, the ratio of the median of the total compensation of all employees of the Company to the annual total compensation of Mr. Childs, the CEO, was 1 to 93.
+Based on this information, for 2020, the ratio of the median of the total compensation of all employees of the Company to the annual total compensation of Mr. Childs, the CEO, was 1 to 80.

 Determining the Median Employee.
-Due to the disposition of ExpressJet during 2019, pursuant to SEC rules, the Company identified a new median employee for 2019.
-The Company determined that, as of December 31, 2019, the employee population consisted of approximately 14,600 individuals.
+The Company determined that, as of December 31, 2020, the employee population consisted of approximately 14,000 individuals.
 The employee workforce consists of full and part time employees.
-For purposes of measuring the compensation of the employees, the Company selected total annual cash compensation for 2019 as the most appropriate measure of compensation, which was consistently applied to all the employees included in the calculation.
-With respect to the total annual compensation of the "median employee," the Company identified and calculated the elements of such employee's compensation for 2019 in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K, resulting in the annual total compensation reflected above.
+For purposes of measuring the compensation of the employees, the Company selected total annual cash compensation for 2020 as the most appropriate measure of compensation, which was consistently applied to all the employees included in the calculation.
+With respect to the total annual compensation of the "median employee," the Company identified and calculated the elements of such employee's compensation for 2020 in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K, resulting in the annual total compensation reflected above.